Is health insurance tax deductible?

 Long-Term Care Insurance Premiums

-Are health insurance premiums tax-deductible when it comes to long-term care?
+Are health insurance premiums tax-deductible for long-term care?

 If you’re self-employed, the answer is yes up to age-based annual limits set by the IRS.
-These deductions are considered part of the self-employed health insurance deduction and apply even if you don’t itemize.
+These deductions are part of the self-employed health insurance deduction.
+The deduction applies whether or not you choose to itemize.

 For 2025, the maximum deductible amounts are: